 Canadians fancy calling themselves as Canucks, drinking pop, and paying with loonies or toonies.

-Australians or Aussies tend to use the British spelling and grammar patterns.
+Australians or Aussies tend to use British English spelling and grammar patterns.
 But they also have many words derived from the Indigenous Australian languages, Polynesian languages, and even Aboriginal languages.

 So, don’t be surprised if you hear dinkum, bludger or Sheila in Sydney or Melbourne.